samtools/tabix/README.md

 # using a file listing query regions
 pairix -L textfile.gz regionfile1 [regionfile2 [...]] # region file contains one region string per line
 ```
+* The default region split character is '|', which can be changed by using the `-w` option when building an index.

 <br>